javaee/jms-spec/pages/CDIListenerBeanComments.md

 Here's a summary of some of the differences between the way that CDI delivers events to observers and the way that JMS delivers messages to asynchronous consumers.

 * CDI events are _pub-sub_ in the sense that if two different observer bean classes are configured to receive events of the same type, then when the event is fired an instance of each class will be created or obtained and the same event delivered to each.
-This corresponds approximately with JMS topics. <br>However CDI does not offer an equivalent to "point-to-point" as used by JMS queues, in which each message is delivered to a single recipient.
+This corresponds approximately with JMS topics. <br><br>However CDI does not offer an equivalent to "point-to-point" as used by JMS queues, in which each message is delivered to a single recipient.

 * If a CDI event is delivered to more than one observer bean then in CDI 1.2 (the current version) each observer is invoked in turn from a the same thread that is firing the event.
 This not only ties the firer and observer to the same thread; it also means a particular observer will not receive the event until the previous observers have processed the same event.
 This differs from JMS in which multiple listeners on the same topic may receive the same message at the same time, using a completely unrelated thread to that which originally sent the message to the queue or topic.